 How To Calculate The Slope Of A Perpendicular Line

-Dec 03, 2025 · 13 min read
+13 min read

-Have you ever wondered how architects ensure that walls meet at perfect right angles, or how engineers design roads that intersect safely?
+Have you ever wondered how architects make sure walls meet at perfect right angles, or how engineers design roads that intersect safely?
 The secret lies in the concept of perpendicular lines and their slopes.
 The relationship between the slopes of perpendicular lines is fundamental in geometry and has broad applications in various fields.
 This article will walk you through the concept of perpendicular lines, how to calculate their slopes, and why this calculation is crucial in real-world scenarios.

 Main Subheading